IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-2b.md

 ---
 layout: docs
-title:  Create your first application using IBM Cloud Private for Data
+title:  Create your first application using IBM Cloud Pak for Data
-description: Get started with the Python Application API, using the sample notebooks in IBM Cloud Private for data.
+description: Get started with the Python Application API, using the sample notebooks in IBM Cloud Pak for Data.
 weight:  30
 published: true
 tag: py16